 Your written communication will be on display when you submit your AMCAS personal statement, TMDSAS personal statement or AACOMAS personal statement, depending on which medical schools you apply to.

-This particular competency isn’t so much about the content of your personal statement or medical school essays.
+This competency isn’t so much about the content of your personal statement or medical school essays.
 It’s more about your skill and technique in using the written word.
 You want to be able to convey your ideas with clarity and thoroughness, using appropriate language and tone.

 Science Competencies